kabshire/BI-Program/README.md

 5) Homebrew was downloaded and set up.

 07/08/2021
-1) MrBayes was downloaded ans set up.
+1) MrBayes was downloaded and set up.
 2) cox1 and atp6 sequences w/outgroup were re-aligned using T-Coffee
 3) cox1 and atp6 alignments w/outgroup were converted to fasta using T-Coffee.
 4) cox1 and atp6 alignment fasta files w/outgroup were ran using RAxML.

 07/13/2021
-1)
+1) Converted cox1 and atp6 fasta files to nexus files using R Studio